 Every golfer begins a tournament looking to shoot some birdies.
-The winning score of the Open de France has been -11 or better three times in the last five years so birdies will be on the mind of every player in Paris but it’s the avoidance of bogeys, double bogeys and even worse that is of most importance at Le Golf National.
+The winning score of the Open de France has often been -11 or better three times in recent years so birdies will be on the mind of every player in Paris but it’s the avoidance of bogeys, double bogeys and even worse that is of most importance at Le Golf National.

-The Stadium Course has beaten up hundreds of European Tour players over the years and is sure to take some more scalps this week.
-It really is the sort of track where a bad few holes can ruin a tournament so the players contesting the lead come Sunday will have to hang tough and scramble their way out of trouble when it inevitably presents itself.
+The Stadium Course has beaten up hundreds of European Tour players over the years.
+It really is the sort of track where a bad few holes can ruin a tournament so the players contesting the lead on the Sunday will have to hang tough and scramble their way out of trouble when it inevitably presents itself.

 About the Open de France

 The first Open de France took place way back in 1906, making this the oldest national open in mainland Europe (obviously The Open is older, having started way back in 1860).
 Nowadays, the Open de France takes place annually on the European Tour.